brikkho-net/strata-cms-template/site/content/post/What-is-boxing-and-unboxing-c-sharp.md

 C# allows us to convert a Value Type to a Reference Type, and back again to Value Types.
 The operation of Converting a Value Type to a Reference Type is called Boxing and the reverse operation is called Unboxing.

+Boxing and UnBoxing are computationally expensive processes.
+When a value type is boxed, an entirely new object must be allocated and constructed, also the cast required for UnBoxing is also expensive computationally.

 <table>
   <caption>Difference between Dispose &amp; Finalize Method</caption>